MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 1. From the application sidebar, select **Single sign-on** > **Header-based**.

    > [!TIP]
    > If this is your first time using header-based single sign-on, you need to install PingAccess.
-To make sure your Azure subscription is automatically associated with your PingAccess installation, use the link on this single sign-on page to download PingAccess.
+To make sure your Microsoft Entra ID subscription is automatically associated with your PingAccess installation, use the link on this single sign-on page to download PingAccess.
 You can open the download site now, or come back to this page later.

    ![Shows header-based sign-on screen and PingAccess](./media/application-proxy-configure-single-sign-on-with-ping-access/sso-header.png)